-A low-expansion foam extinguishing system with manual activation or a water spray extinguishing system should be installed above the feeding hopper of bulky waste cutters.
-In the discharge area underneath the shearing rollers a water spray extinguishing system with manual activation and connection to the stationary water supply should be installed.
+A low-expansion foam extinguishing system with manual activation or a water mist extinguishing system should be installed above the feeding hopper of bulky waste cutters.
+In the discharge area underneath the shearing rollers, a water mist extinguishing system with manual activation and connection to the stationary water supply should be installed.